Elliott (1783 ship)

 Elliott (or Elliot) was launched at Liverpool in 1783.
-She made ten voyages as a slave ship, carrying slaves from West Africa to the West Indies.
+She made ten voyages as a slave ship in the triangular trade, carrying enslaved people from West Africa to the West Indies.
 Next, she made one voyage as a whaler.
 She then became a merchantman, sailing between England and South America.
 In November 1807 French privateers captured her.

 Slave ship

 Elliott first appears in Lloyd's Register in 1783 with "Clemensn", master, F. Ingram, owner, and trade Liverpool–Africa.

-First slave voyage (1783-1785): Captain John Cleminson sailed from Liverpool on 17 September 1783, bound for the Bight of Benin.
-He purchased his slaves at Whydah and arrived at Kingston, Jamaica, on 27 August 1784.
-He had embarked an estimated 797 slaves and he actually landed 730, for an estimated loss rate of 8.4%.
-She left Jamaica on 1 November 1784 and arrived at Liverpool on 11 January 1785.
+1st voyage transporting enslaved people (1783–1785): Captain John Cleminson sailed from Liverpool on 17 September 1783, bound for the Bight of Benin.
+He acquired captives at Whydah and arrived at Kingston, Jamaica, on 27 August 1784, with 730.
+Elliot left Jamaica on 1 November 1784 and arrived at Liverpool on 11 January 1785.
 Elliott had left Liverpool with a crew of 57 men and had suffered 22 crew deaths.

-Second slave voyage (1785-1786): Cleminson sailed Elliott from Liverpool on 29 June 1785 for the Bight of Benin with a crew of 66.
-He purchased slaves primarily at Lagos/Onim, and also at Anomabu and elsewhere in the region before arriving at Kingston on 29 March 1786 with 898 slaves.
-He had embarked an estimated 980 slaves and he landed 897, for an estimated loss rate of 8.4%.
+2nd voyage transporting enslaved people (1785–1786): Cleminson sailed Elliott from Liverpool on 29 June 1785 for the Bight of Benin with a crew of 66.
+He acquired captives primarily at Lagos/Onim, and also at Anomabu and elsewhere in the region before arriving at Kingston on 29 March 1786 with 898 captives.
 She left Kingston on 2 June and arrived back at Liverpool on 26 July.

-Third slave voyage (1786-1788): Elliott had three masters on her third slaving voyage — John Reid, William Smith, and James Mathias.
+3rd voyage transporting enslaved people (1786–1788): Elliott had three masters on her third slaving voyage — John Reid, William Smith, and James Mathias.
 She sailed from Liverpool on 20 September 1786, bound for the Bight of Benin.
-She purchased her slaves at Whydah, Lagos/Onim, and elsewhere in the region, and arrived at Kingston on 18 January 1788 with 520.
+Towards the end of 1786 she was at Cape Coast Castle on her way to "Lagoe".
+She acquired captives at Whydah, Lagos/Onim, and elsewhere in the region, and arrived at Kingston on 18 January 1788 with 520.
 She landed 373.
 She left Kingston on 15 April, and arrived back at Liverpool on 25 June.
 She had started with a crew of 59 men, and had 30 crew deaths on the voyage.

-Missing information (1788-1792): Elliott appears in Lloyd's Register for 1789 with Reed, master, F. Ingram, owner, and trade Liverpool–Africa.
+Missing information (1788–1792): Elliott appears in Lloyd's Register for 1789 with Reed, master, F. Ingram, owner, and trade Liverpool–Africa.
 There is no record of a slave trading voyage for Elliott during this period, though apparently William Clarkson became her master on 12 May 1791.
 She left Lloyd's Register in 1791, returning in the issue for 1792 with Sherwood, master, Dawkins, owner, and trade again Liverpool–Africa.